 If the tour has been paid and then cancelled because of weather conditions, your refund is 100%.

-During summertime afternoons, thunderstorms can occur.
+During summertime afternoons, thunderstorms can pop up.
 The odds of being struck by lightning are very low.
-No one has ever been struck by lightning while tubing with us, but you should be cautious.
-To limit the possibility of being struck, we recommend the following.
+No one has ever been struck by lightning while on the river with us, but you should be cautious.
+We recommend the following.
 First, get out of the water and onto the shore.
 Once on land don’t stand next to any large trees.
 Find some smaller trees or sit in a clearing.
-You can use your River Runner as a shelter to sit under.
-The storm will pass.
+You can use your Tube or Kayak as a shelter to sit under.
+The storm will pass usually within 20-minutes.
 Then you can finish your tubing trip.

 Since the Grand is relatively shallow, non-swimmers go tubing with us often.
-For the first 3/4 of your trip, the river is less than a foot deep.
+For about 80% of your trip, the river is less than two feet deep.
 We provide a life jacket that you must wear.
+There are a couple of areas where the water is over 6ft deep so wear your life jacket.

-We generally open early May and close the last weekend in September.
+We generally open May Long Weekend and close after Labour Day.

 Cool days a fleece sweater, nylon windbreaker; Warm days – sneakers or sport sandals and shorts.